covivis/COVIVIS/README.md

 - Calculation shape and scale parameters of Weibull distribution from the mean and the standard deviation of data.

 ### generate_onset(reporteddata,xmu,xsd)
-- Estimate the number of disease onsets from the number of reported cases with Monte Carlo method.
-The distribution of time delay from  onset of disease to reporting follows 　Weibull distribution with mean $m$ and standard deviation $SD$.
+- Estimate the number of disease onset cases from the number of reported cases using Monte Carlo method.The time difference between disease onset and reporting is assumed to follow a Weibull-distributed delay with mean $m$ and standard deviation $SD$.

 ### generate_onset_sentinel(sentineldata,xmu,xsd)
-- Estimate the number of disease onsets from sentinel reporting data.
+- Estimate the number of disease onset cases from sentinel reporting data.

 ### param_estim_by_lm(xdata,ydata)
-- Parameters estimation with a linear regression model.
+- Parameters estimation using a linear regression model.
 The function accepts time series data as the explanatory variable $xdata$ in the first argument and time series data as the objective variable $ydata$ in the second argument.
 It performs a linear regression analysis of the input values converted to ordinary logarithms.
 The returned value of the function is a list of some statistics in the regression analysis; the intercept, the slope, the $t$-score, the number of data, the mean of $xdata$, the sum of the squares of the difference between each $xdata$ and $xmean$, the unbiased variance of $ydata$.

 ### epi.prediction_by_lm(xdata,pa,pb,pr)